 Deans and chairs must organize their responses to pre-tenure faculty members’ self-evaluations and pre-tenure portfolios based on how the tenure section of the Faculty Handbook is organized.
 These responses must take into account departmental standards for scholarship/creative activity.

-Model pre-tenure files are available in the office of the Vice President for Academic Affairs for the pre-tenure candidate's review.
+Model pre-tenure files are available in the Office of the Provost for the pre-tenure candidate's review.

 Pre-Tenure Review Procedures